 This reflex wing offers wide speed range.
-Usual steering via main brake handles by open trimmers gets heavier and the risk of a total collapse of the canopy at maximum speed (pulled A-trimmers and with released D-trimmers) increases.
+Usual steering via main brake toggles by open trimmers gets heavier and the risk of a total collapse of the canopy at maximum speed increases.

-In full accelerated flight mode the Charger Trike must be controlled only by Wingtip Steering.
+In accelerated flight mode the Charger 2 Trike must be controlled only by Wingtip Steering.
 The WTST handles have a size for two fingers and are equipped with neodymium magnets and press buttons.

-We paid high attention that the WTST brake range are very similar to the main brake handles.
-The brake forces are a bit lighter then by serial brakes.
+We paid high attention that the WTST brake range are similar to the main brake range.
+The WTST brake forces are lighter then by serial brakes.
 The position of the WTST handles is very pleasant for use in accelerated flight.
 Return to the top position is secured with a rubber line and neodymium magnet.
-If you are not using WTST handles for the steering connect them additionally by press buttons on risers.
+If you are not using WTST handles for the steering connect them always additionally by press buttons on risers.